-It is usually safe to use an albuterol sulfate inhaler beyond the expiry date listed on the device, although the inhaler may not be as effective as it once was.
+It is usually safe to use an albuterol sulfate inhaler beyond the expiry date on the device, but the inhaler may not be as effective as it once was.

 As of April 2020, some parts of the United States have experienced shortages of albuterol inhalers because hospitals are using them to treat respiratory symptoms of coronavirus disease 2019, better known as COVID-19.

 The American College of Allergy, Asthma & Immunology say that, if there is a local shortage, it is generally safe to use expired albuterol inhalers.
 They tend to remain at least partially effective after expiration.

 While it may be safe to use these inhalers, not all medications are safe or effective after their expiration dates pass.

 Below, find out more about inhaler expiry dates, and learn how to store and dispose of albuterol sulfate inhalers safely.